OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 order: 7
 ---

-## Using a Shift Register to Control a Bunch of LEDs
+## Using a Shift Register to Control a Bunch of LEDs {#using-shift-register-control-leds}

 Shift registers are very useful tools; using a few GPIOs connected to a shift register, we can increase the number of output data pins that are available to us.